aws/sagemaker-python-sdk/doc/using_tf.rst

 ---------------------------

 If you used an estimator to train your model, you can call the ``transformer`` method of the estimator to create a ``Transformer`` object.
-To use a model trained outside of SageMaker, you can package the model as a SageMaker model, and call the ``transformer`` method of the SageMaker model.
-For information about how to package a model as a SageMaker model, see :ref:`overview:BYO Model`.
-When you call the ``tranformer`` method, you specify the type and number of instances to use for the batch transform job, and the location where the results are stored in S3.

 For example: